tburrows13/SpidertronEnhancements/README.md

 ### Enter vehicles from spidertron

 Press `Enter` near a vehicle whilst riding a spidertron to enter the vehicle.
+Configure which vehicles can be entered in settings.

 ![Demo](https://github.com/tburrows13/SpidertronEnhancements/raw/master/resources/onto-train.gif)